Review – Flower, Sun and Rain

 And Marvel vs. Capcom 2?
 Iron Man, War Machine and Cable will destroy any and all challengers from their cozy little far corner of the screen, sending a constant and unfair barrage of projectile after projectile at those who dare to cross them.

-Am I excited about the announcement of Marvel vs. → Go ahead, read my day.
+Am I excited about the announcement of Marvel vs. → I’ll read you, my pretty, and your little dog, too!

 Top 10 things wrong with video game reviews